acch/tinysync/README.md

 systemd/autosync@.service | Optional systemd service which can be used to automatically run `autosync.sh` upon startup autosync.desktop | Optional desktop entry which can be used to automatically run `autosync.sh` upon startup

+---

 ## Server

-### Docker
+### Docker deployment

-The preferred method for setting up the Tinysync server is by running a container from the pre-built Docker image.
+The preferred method for setting up the Tinysync server is by running a container from the pre-built [Docker](https://www.docker.com) image [acch/tinysync](https://hub.docker.com/r/acch/tinysync).
 Note that you will need to supply your public SSH key when running the container.

 Using plain Docker: